gg-2004/task11/README.md

 - "Tell me about Revolt Motors' sustainability initiatives"

 ### System Instructions

 The AI is programmed with specific system instructions to:

-- Only discuss Revolt Motors topics
+* Only discuss Revolt Motors topics
-- Provide accurate product information
+* Provide accurate product information
-- Share company history and achievements
+* Share company history and achievements
-- Guide users to dealerships and service centers
+* Guide users to dealerships and service centers
-- Explain electric vehicle technology as it relates to Revolt Motors
+* Explain electric vehicle technology as it relates to Revolt Motors

+### AI Response Interruption

+The application now features a powerful interruption system:

+* **Stop Button**: Appears during AI responses and allows you to stop them mid-stream
+* **Test Interruption**: Use the green "Test Interruption" button to demonstrate the feature
+* **Streaming Responses**: AI responds word-by-word for better user control
+* **Visual Feedback**: Clear indicators when responses are interrupted
+* **Debug Tools**: Purple "Debug" button shows current system state

+#### How to Use Interruption:
+1. Start a conversation and ask a question
+2. Click "Test Interruption" to see a long response
+3. While the AI is responding, click the red "Stop" button
+4. The response will immediately stop and show "[Response interrupted]"

 ## 🔧 API Endpoints

 ### Backend API Routes

-- `POST /api/start-conversation` - Initialize a new chat session
+* `POST /api/start-conversation` - Initialize a new chat session
-- `POST /api/send-message` - Send a message and get AI response
+* `POST /api/send-message` - Send a message and get AI response (legacy)
+* `POST /api/send-message-stream` - Send a message and get streaming AI response with interruption support
+* `POST /api/interrupt` - Interrupt an active streaming response
+* `POST /api/test-interruption` - Test the interruption feature with a long response
-- `POST /api/audio-input` - Audio input endpoint (for future implementation)
+* `POST /api/audio-input` - Audio input endpoint (for future implementation)
-- `GET /api/conversation/:sessionId` - Get conversation session info
+* `GET /api/conversation/:sessionId` - Get conversation session info
-- `GET /api/health` - Server health check
+* `GET /api/health` - Server health check

 ### Frontend Features

-- Real-time chat interface
+* Real-time chat interface
-- Typing indicators
+* Typing indicators
-- Responsive design for mobile and desktop
+* Responsive design for mobile and desktop
-- Error handling and user feedback
+* Error handling and user feedback
-- Session persistence
+* Session persistence
+* **Streaming AI responses** with word-by-word display
+* **Stop button** for interrupting AI responses mid-stream
+* **Test Interruption button** for demonstrating the feature
+* **Debug button** for troubleshooting system state
+* Visual feedback for interrupted responses

 ## 🏗️ Architecture Details